F. DAVID PEAT

 Knowledge is not partitioned in a holistic world and Blackfoot science is not confined simply to the material.
 It embraces society and good government.
 Its norm is balance and harmony.
 Society is not an artifact built by individuals with rights and freedoms, rather it is a process of renewal, a coherent whole out of which emerge persons with responsibilities and obligations.
 An individual exists in respect to his or her relationships with society and nature.

-Take as an example, Blackfoot justice.
+Take as an example; Blackfoot justice.
 What we would term a crime is, to many indigenous people, a disruption of the harmonious working of their society.
-Rather than approaching this disorder in terms of adversarial trial, proof, guilt and punishment, a circle of elders meet with the aggrieve party and perpetrator.
+Rather than approaching this disorder in terms of adversarial trial, proof, guilt and punishment, a circle of Elders meet with the aggrieved party and perpetrator.
 Discussion within this circle is not so much designed to establish the factuality of what has occurred but rather it seeks a way of restoring balance.
-Thus the perpetrator may asked to suggest some action that would satisfy all parties.
+Thus the perpetrator may be asked to suggest some action that would satisfy all parties.
 Finally, when everyone is again in a balanced relationship the decision is made public.